duglin/helloworld/README.md

 ```

 When you see the `istio-system` and the `knatve-...` ones appear then
 you're almost done.
-Press control-C to stop the watch
+Press control-C to stop the watch.

 Next, check to see if all of the pods are running.
 I find it easiest
 to just see if there are any pods that are not running, via this: